How to open a bank account in the US from Australia [2026]

 Most banks in the US only have a limited service for non-US residents, or for people who can’t prove their residency in the US.
 There are a few options from banks, but it’s also common for customers to be directed towards expat banking services which typically have restrictions and higher fees.

-A great alternative if you’re looking for an everyday USD account you can open from Australia is to look for a specialist provider like Wise or Revolut, to get an account opened and verified online, with USD banking details and a linked payment card.
+A great alternative if you’re looking for an everyday USD account you can open from Australia is to look for a specialist provider like Wise or Revolut, to get an account opened and verified online, with USD account details to receive local payments and a linked payment card.

 FAQ – How to open a bank account in the US